BenConstable9/personal-blog/content/posts/lint-modified-python-files-only-in-build-validation.md

 Add a build validation step referencing the YAML pipeline to automatically run this on future PRs.

 Now, PRs containing Python files are automatically run through Flake8 without linting the entire repository.
+You can now enforce new linting requirements gradually across a project, without failing PRs for errors in the pre-existing code base.